-After years of studying, planning, planting and pruning Stade’s Farm & Market is ready to share their excitement and offer a beautiful U-PICK apple orchard to our customers.
+After years of studying, planning, planting and pruning Stade’s Farm & Market opened a beautiful pick-your-own apple orchard in Fall 2017.
 Apples have always had a healthy reputation.
 The old adage “An apple a day keeps the doctor away” has proven to be more than just a cute rhyme.
 The documented health benefit of apples has proven quite accurate indeed.
 The many health benefits of apples include lowering bad cholesterol and reducing the risk of cancer.

 In both the spring of 2013 and 2014 Stade’s planted a total of 800 semi-dwarf apple trees.
 In the spring of 2015 we planted 2,600 dwarf apple trees and in 2016 we added 1000 more Honey Crisp.
-In the spring of 2017, we will add an additional 2200 Honeycrisp and Evercrisp dwarf trees.
-The U-PICK varieties available will include Honeycrisp, Gala, Evercrisp, Jonagold, Zestar, Golden Delicious & some heirloom apples.
+In the spring of 2017, we added an additional 2200 Honeycrisp and Evercrisp dwarf trees.
+The apple varieties available will include Honeycrisp, Gala, Evercrisp, Jonagold, Zestar, Golden Delicious & some heirloom apples.

 The semi-dwarf is a medium-sized, free-standing tree which can range in height from 12 to 16 feet tall.
 The dwarf is a short tree needing trellising for support and ranges from 8 to 12 feet in height.
 The apple is a hardy perennial tree that grows in all temperate zones.
 Apples grow best in climates with moderately cold winters and warm summers with medium to high humidity.
 We are in a great zone for successful growing.